Background

 What happens in dreams of clothing?

 Dreams of clothing are more related to friendly acts and more related to sex than dreams in general.
-They are less related to death.
+They are less related to disasters and less related to death.

 the same as usual